AshleyPikachu/Super-Bit-Shader/README.md

 -----------------------------------------------------------------------------------------------------------------------
 Super-Bit-Shader is a GLSL Retroarch Pixel Index shader that allows the user to color monochromatic games using a variety of palettes.
 * Super-Bit-Shader itself is Public Domain, feel free to use it any way you see fit.
 * The included "mixed-frames.glsl" file works with Super-Bit-Shader, but is not part of it.
-That shader is part of Retroarch's "Online Updater" and has NOT been modified and has its own seperate "GNU General Public License", check the "mixed-frames.glsl" file for details.
+That shader is part of Retroarch's "Online Updater" and has NOT been modified.
+That file has its own seperate "GNU General Public License", check the "mixed-frames.glsl" file for details.

 **Supported Consoles**
 * Game Boy (Gambatte / DoubleCherryGB)